kj4tmp/gatorcat/README.md

 ### Notably Working Features

+- [x] no config, "just works" executable
     - [x] automatic configuration to reach OP for most subdevices, via SII and CoE
+    - [x] process data published on zenoh
 - [x] verifcation of the network contents against an ethercat network information struct (ENI)
+- [x] cli for scanning a network to generate ENI
 - [x] can manipulate process data
 - [x] CoE startup parameters
 - [x] CLI for scanning networks and getting information about subdevices
 - [x] multi-OS support (Linux and Windows)
-- [x] generate starting point for the network configuration (ENI) using the CLI (scan)

 ### Notably Missing Features